 In this article, we’ll show you how to set up a typical auditing job via ApexSQL Log, a 3rd party tool for reading SQL Server transaction logs, building repository tables for storing the audited data, then showing how multiple executions will provide a continuous auditing trail with no gaps or duplicate data via a reporting proc.
 Finally, we’ll automate the process to run nightly by creating a .bat file to run it unattended and scheduling it.

 To create the continuous auditing job in ApexSQL Log, the following steps should be executed:

 Start ApexSQL Log and click on the New button to start the fresh session

 Note: Before providing sources to audit in the Data sources step of the wizard, it is important to keep in mind that it is often the case that the full, differential or transaction log backups are being taken on pre scheduled basis, and that unscheduled backups can be created at any point in time in the future.
-Also, while some backups are being taken into already existing files, the backups that will be created into the completely new files must be taken into consideration.
-For this purpose, it is important to keep in mind backup naming policies and to use this knowledge to setup backup-naming patterns in ApexSQL Log – this will ensure that there is no need to edit the batch file every time new backup file is created during the backup job.
+Also, while some backups are being taken into already existing files, the backups that will be created into completely new files must be taken into consideration.
+For this purpose, it is important to keep backup naming policies in mind and to use this knowledge to setup backup-naming patterns in ApexSQL Log – this will ensure that there is no need to edit the batch file every time new backup file is created during the backup job.

 In the Data sources step of the wizard, click on the Add pattern and use wildcards to specify pattern for the backup files, as well as the location of folder backups are stored in.
 With this, ApexSQL Log will automatically recognize all files that match the pattern and include them in the auditing process automatically.